Fortnite for Android is finally here, and you can download the highly popular battle royale game from Epic Games right now.

 Download and install Fortnite for Android for other devices

-If you have a non-Samsung Android device, you can download and play the Fortnite beta if your smartphone or tablet meets or exceeds the following hardware or software system requirements:
+If you have a non-Samsung Android device, you can download and play Fortnite if your smartphone or tablet meets or exceeds the following hardware or software system requirements:

 - Android 8.0 or higher